flipperdevices/flipperzero-firmware/documentation/js/js_gui.md

 ### `viewDispatcher.sendTo(direction)`
-Sends the viewport that the dispatcher manages to the front of the stackup (effectively making it visible), or to the back (effectively making it invisible)
+Sends the viewport that the dispatcher manages to the front of the stackup (effectively making it visible), or to the back (effectively making it invisible).

 #### Parameters
   - `direction`: either `"front"` or `"back"`

 ### `viewDispatcher.sendCustom(event)`
-Sends a custom number to the `custom` event handler
+Sends a custom number to the `custom` event handler.

 #### Parameters
   - `event`: number to send

 ### `viewDispatcher.custom`
-An event loop `Contract` object that identifies the custom event source, triggered by `ViewDispatcher.sendCustom(event)`
+An event loop `Contract` object that identifies the custom event source, triggered by `ViewDispatcher.sendCustom(event)`.

 ### `viewDispatcher.navigation`
-An event loop `Contract` object that identifies the navigation event source, triggered when the back key is pressed
+An event loop `Contract` object that identifies the navigation event source, triggered when the back key is pressed.

 ## `ViewFactory`
 When you import a module implementing a view, a `ViewFactory` is instantiated.